 Jim Wasserman, Author

 For my own children, we always kept poster board and markers on hand.
 We would challenge our children to make a game board based on a book or TV show they liked, or the activity we did that day.
-We as a family would then play the game.
+Everyone would then play the game together.
 We kept a box of old board game parts for them to use.

 Most of the evening was them making the game, but we always had fun playing it (of course, we’d hit unforeseen snags and then group solve what the rule should be).
 It was family bonding and creative problem-solving.
 One of my kids went on to win competitions in game design and has since graduated with dual degrees in electrical engineering and computer science, is a software developer, and partially credits the game-making to finding his passion.

-When parents schedule a tech-free family night it can be easier to get young kids involved and more challenging to get older kids excited.
-However, there are many ways for parents to get kids of any age excited about spending time away from their screens.
-When parents follow the steps above they can have successful tech-free family nights.
+It’s often easier to get young kids involved and more challenging to get older kids excited about tech-free family time.
+However, there are many ways for parents to get kids of any age interested in spending time away from their screens.
+If it doesn’t click for your family the first time, keep trying because the benefits of screen-free time are worth it.